velcroAI/claude-usage-widget_minor-revision/README.md

 2. Double-click it.
 SmartScreen → **More info → Run anyway**.
 3. Right-click the tray icon for options, or click the cog inside the widget for the full settings panel.

-### Linux — download the AppImage (tester build)

-1. Download the latest **`ClaudeUsageWidget-X.Y.Z-x86_64.AppImage`** from [Releases](../../releases/latest).
-2. `chmod +x ClaudeUsageWidget-*.AppImage` then double-click it (or run it from a terminal).
-3. Right-click the tray icon for options, or click the cog inside the widget for the full settings panel.

-Linux is a **first tester build** — everything should work but a couple of Windows-flavored strings still leak through (e.g. the "Start with Windows" toggle label).
-Report issues on the tracker.

-### macOS, or anyone who'd rather build from source
+### macOS or Linux — build from source

-You already have the perfect tool to set this up: your own Claude Code.
+This fork only ships a prebuilt Windows portable EXE.
+For macOS or Linux, build it yourself — you already have the perfect tool to set this up: your own Claude Code.
 Paste the prompt below into a Claude Code session and let it handle the install.
 Works on macOS (Apple Silicon and Intel), Linux, and Windows.

 ````
-Set up the Claude Usage Widget from https://github.com/projectvelox/claude-usage-widget on this machine.
+Set up the Claude Usage Widget from https://github.com/velcroAI/claude-usage-widget_minor-revision on this machine.

 1. Clone the repo into ~/Applications/claude-usage-widget (create the parent
    directory if needed; on Linux feel free to use ~/.local/share instead).